ulumbagas/food_data-cleaning/README.md

     <img width="70%" src="https://github.com/ulumbagas/food_data-cleaning/assets/58242856/15303e02-2499-46f0-95f5-4cd1fc7c78c8">
 </p>
 <br/>
-The next step is to split the data.
-A simpler data structure makes it easier to manage and process the data in the subsequent stages of cleaning.<br/>
+In this code, we will utilize a function to split the data based on comma as the separator, enabling us to efficiently manage and process the data in the subsequent stages of the data cleansing process.<br/>

 ```
 select